Constraints on the origins of hypervelocity stars: velocity distribution, mergers and star-formation history: Introduction

+After the serendipitous discovery of the first hypervelocity star, HVS-1, by \citet{warren_brown+2005}, a few dozen hypervelocity star candidates have been identified.
 The history of these discoveries is reviewed in \citet{warren_brown2015}, and we briefly summarize it here.
 A few more candidates were found serendipitously immediately after HVS-1 \citep{hirsch+2005, edelmann+2005}.
 These discoveries motivated the targeted hypervelocity star survey (\citealt{warren_brown+2014} and the references therein), which has identified the largest number of hypervelocity star candidates to date using radial velocities.
 Other candidates have been identified using a combination of radial and tangential velocities \citep{heber+2008, zheng+2014} or primarily by tangential velocities \citep{tillich+2009,irrgang+2010,tillich+2011,li_hvs+2012, pereira+2012, pereira+2013,palladino+2014, zhong_hvs+2014}.
 The candidates identified by radial velocities are early-type (mostly B) stars, while the candidates identified by tangential velocities are mostly late-type stars.
 Using Gaia DR2 data \citet{boubert+2018} found most of the tangential velocity stars are actually bound to the Galaxy, and consequently ruled out all but one of the historical late-type hypervelocity candidates.
 More recently, \citet{marchetti2021} identified 17 late-type stars in Gaia EDR3 that are likely unbound.

 There are many proposed explanations for the observed hypervelocity star candidates.
 They may be produced by binaries pushed to disruption by ordinary stars, massive perturbers \citep{perets+2007}, spiral arms \citep{hamers&perets2017}, or secular gravitational instabilities in a stellar disc \citep{madigan+2009}.
-Stars may also be ejected from the Milky Way's Galactic Centre by stellar mass black hole kicks \citep{yu&tremaine2003,oleary&loeb2008} or IMBH inspirals \citep{yu&tremaine2003,levin2007}.
+Stars may also be ejected from the Milky Way's Galactic Centre by stellar mass black hole kicks \citep{yu&tremaine2003,oleary&loeb2008} or IMBH inspirals \citep{yu&tremaine2003,baumgardt+2006,levin2007}.
 Cluster infall can also produce hypervelocity stars \citep{fragione+2017}.